-Occasionally, issues arise at the state or national level that impact children's health care.
-As a Voice4AllKids advocate, you have the opportunity to help ensure that laws are passed to protect and improve the health, safety and well-being of children.
-You'll help us speak on behalf of kids in the public policy arena, and make sure their needs and concerns are heard when important decisions are made.
+When issues impacting child health care arise at the state or national level, it takes a network of supporters to ensure legislators hear the needs and concerns of children.
+Voice4Allkids advocates have the opportunity to help ensure laws protect and improve the health, safety and well-being of children.
+You'll help us speak on behalf of kids in the public policy arena when important decisions need to be made.

 Here are two of the many reasons why your help is needed to support Johns Hopkins All Children's Hospital: